Lillian Willoughby: Biography

-In 2003, she and other demonstrators had their heads shaved outside the Liberty Bell in the name of peace.
+In 2003, Willoughby and other demonstrators had their heads shaved outside the Liberty Bell in the name of peace.
 They intended to send the shorn hair to senators from Pennsylvania and New Jersey to express their opposition to the war.

 In 2004, she and other activists spent seven days in the federal detention center in Philadelphia for blocking the entrance to the Federal Building in a protest against the Iraq war.
 They chose jail over $250 fines.

 In a statement read in court, she summed up her philosophy:

 "I am approaching my 90th year… I had high hopes of leaving this earth confident that the people on it knew more about nonviolence and conflict resolution.… Even after 9/11 we had a window of opportunity to do just that.
 By working with the United Nations and the World Court we could have helped build a stronger world community, a community of fairness and justice for all, where compassion, understanding, forgiveness, imagination, sharing and courage are valued and practiced."

-In 2006, she and other older activists, including the poet Sonia Sanchez were charged with defiant trespass for refusing to leave a Center City military recruiting station after trying to enlist to serve in Iraq.
+In 2006, Willoughby and other older activists, including the poet Sonia Sanchez, were charged with defiant trespass for refusing to leave a Center City military recruiting station after trying to enlist to serve in Iraq.
+They called themselves the Granny Peace Brigade.
 A judge dismissed the charges.

-They called themselves the Granny Peace Brigade.
-Willoughby died on January 15, 2009.
-She is survived by three daughters, Sally Willowbee, Anita, and Sharon Willoughby, a son, Alan Willoughby, and three grandchildren.
+Willoughby died on January 15, 2009, survived by her husband (who died a year later), three daughters, Sally Willowbee, Anita, and Sharon Willoughby, a son, Alan Willoughby, and three grandchildren.